yetnt/jaiva/README.md

 Where `a` is bound to a high value of `10` and a low value of `0`

 > [!WARNING]
-> I tried encasing the nest in braces, it crashed.
-Dont do it
-> Also, you cant have ternaries on new lines, they hve to be in the sam eline if you chain them unfortunately
+> You cant have ternaries on new lines, they hve to be in the sam eline if you chain them unfortunately

 ## <center>Loops